Agda Rössel: UN Ambassador

 In 1958 Sweden appointed her as its Permanent Representative to the United Nations (in place of Gunnar Jarring) and she was the first female to hold that post in the UN body which then consisted of 60 ambassadors from various countries.
 She presented her credentials on 8 August 1958; Östen Undén chose her for the post though she was not a professional diplomat.
 She served in that post till 1964.
 She was succeeded by Sverker Åström.
 During this tenure she also served on the United Nations Security Council.
 During the UN posting she campaigned for global moratorium or abolition of death penalty and female circumcision.

 Ambassador

 After this assignment, she served at Belgrade as Ambassador to Bulgaria and Yugoslavia (at Prague) from 1964 to 1969, Ambassador to Czechoslovakia during 1969 to 1973, and to Greece (posted in Athens) from 1973 to 1976.

-Rössel was also associated with a classified letter she had written to the scandal Wedénaffären in 1968, that involved Sven Wedén; this letter was released to the public in 1994 by Carl Bildt.
+Rössel was also associated with a classified report she had written in 1968 which played a part in a scandal that involved Sven Wedén, known as the Wedénaffären; this report was de-classified and released to the public in 1994 by then-Prime Minister Carl Bildt.